lukepuplett/evoq-ethereum/README.md

 var recipientAddress = new EthereumAddress("0x3333333333333333333333333333333333333333");

-// Call a contract method using its signature var result = await caller.SimpleCall(
+// Call a contract method using its signature var result = await caller.CallAsync(
     contractAddress,
     "transfer(address,uint256)",
     ("to", recipientAddress),